mi3nts/BM3/README.md

 ## About

-__BM3__ is a hierarchical file system and function library written using MATLAB that can be used to organize, analyze, and visualize biometric data.
+__BM3__ is a hierarchical file system and function library implemented in MATLAB that can be used to organize, analyze, and visualize biometric data.
 The file system consists of a home directory called __BM3__.
 The home directory has the following five subdirectories:

 * __backend__  - dependencies beyond BM3’s function definitions
 * __codes__ - codes and functions for data organization, analysis, and visualization